The Hidden Economic Value of Stay-at-Home Parents

 Standard Coverage Recommendations

 Another approach uses a multiplier of 5 to 10 times the estimated annual value of household services provided.
-If replacement services cost $60,000 annually, coverage should range from $300,000 to $600,000.
+If replacement services cost $75,000 annually, coverage should range from $375,000 to $750,000.
 This method provides a quick estimate that you can adjust based on specific family circumstances.
+Our life insurance calculator guide can help you fine-tune the exact number.

 Factors That Increase Coverage Needs